rudrabarad/Peperoni-Pizzeria/README.md

 # Peperoni-Pizzeria
 <b>Restaurant Management System | NetBeans &amp; MySQL</b>

-This Repository consist of following things:
+This Repository consist of following :

 -   PEPERONI_PIZZERIA which consists of Main Application ( All the Files for NetBeans Project )<br>
     -   Source code with proper comments for Better Instructions